 State Plan for Independent Living

-• The purpose of the state plan is to describe how the state’s network of independent living programs and services will meet the independent living needs of persons with disabilities in the state for the next three years.
+The purpose of the SPIL is to describe how the state’s network of independent living programs and services will meet the independent living needs of persons with disabilities in the state for the next three years.

-• The plan must address how federal, state and other funds will be used within the state to develop and maintain an IL program.
+The SPIL must address how federal, state and other funds will be used within the state to develop and maintain an IL program.

-• State Plans for Independent Living are jointly developed by the SILC and the Centers for Independent Living in the state, after public input from individuals with disabilities.
+State Plans for Independent Living are jointly developed by the SILC and the Independent Living Centers in the state, after public input from individuals with disabilities.

 In 2023, the Administration for Community Living (ACL) provided the option to update the 2021 – 2023 SPIL with a one year extension in place of drafting a new three year SPIL.
 MASILC updated the 2021 – 2023 SPIL to include 2024.
 The final documents are below: